User FAQs

 A Collection is a built-in object that you can use to represent a group of objects.

-You can only refer to the members of this collection, by their position.
+You can refer to the members of a collection, by their key or by the position.

 22) How to check if an item exists in a Collection ?